finbourne/lusid-sdk-csharp/sdk/docs/TransactionPortfoliosApi.md

             Configuration.Default.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new TransactionPortfoliosApi();
-            var scope = scope_example;  // string | The scope of the transaction portfolio.
+            var scope = scope_example;  // string | The scope of the portfolio
-            var code = code_example;  // string | The code of the transaction portfolio.
-Together with the scope this uniquely identifies              the transaction portfolio. var transactions = new List<TransactionRequest>(); // List<TransactionRequest> | The transactions to be upserted. (optional)
+            var code = code_example;  // string | The code for the portfolio
+            var transactions = new List<TransactionRequest>(); // List<TransactionRequest> | The transactions to be upserted (optional)

             try
             {
-                // Upsert transactions
-                UpsertPortfolioTransactionsResponse result = apiInstance.UpsertTransactions(scope, code, transactions);
+                // Upsert transactions into the specified transaction portfolio UpsertPortfolioTransactionsResponse result = apiInstance.UpsertTransactions(scope, code, transactions);
                 Debug.WriteLine(result);
             }